 The photograph of the SB interior in 1957 shows standard S&DJR 'block telegraph' instruments together with a block bell and a closing-switch (similar to the GWR pattern) and some round brass 'arm repeaters' (SR type) for signals 3, 4 and 6.
 There would have been another block bell and instrument and two 'arm repeaters' for signals 15 and 18 mounted towards the right-hand end of the instrument shelf.
 Also visible is a Sykes 'indicator lock' instrument for the electric lock on lever 6 (the Up Advanced Starting signal), as the normal 'block telegraph' working to Midford was supplemented on the Up line only by the provision of a Sykes 'plunger lock' instrument at Midford.
 The lock on lever 6 was released when the signalman at Midford pressed the plunger on his Sykes instrument, after which the lever was back-locked until the departing train passed over treadle 'A'.
 The Sykes equipment was provided as a safeguard in connection with the requirement for occasional 'wrong road' working on the Up line at Midford; it was probably not an original fitting at Wellow as the treadle was not marked on the 1894 diagram and the associated 'wrong-road' signal at Midford was not part of the original 1892 installation there.
 It is unclear what happened when Wellow was switched-out as there is no evidence that the Sykes control was extended to the next box in circuit down the line, so it is possible that 'wrong-road' movements only took place at Midford when Wellow was switched-in.

-Thanks to Steve Ehrlicher and Peter Kay for material from the National Archives.
+Thanks to Steve Ehrlicher and Peter Kay for material from the National Archives and Mike Arlett for additional information.
 1884 and 1902 maps reproduced with permission of the National Library of Scotland.
 WTT Appendix extracts courtesy S&DRT Archives, 1905 station photograph courtesy Wellow Archives, 1957 signal-box photographs © Ian Scrimgeour courtesy Signalling Record Society, other photographs and drawings from WCRA collection.